ctechfilmuniversity/lecture_eidp/README.md

-This repository is used to host the Jupyter notebooks with the code examples for the lecture *Einführung in die Programmierung*.
-All other material is collected in the accompanying Intranet group.
+This repository is only used to host the Jupyter notebooks with the code examples for the lecture *Einführung in die Programmierung*.

+All other material for the lecture is collected in the accompanying Intranet group.